 Chen Shuhe Yue 陈纾禾

-Yue’s compositions have been performed worldwide by notable ensembles including the Jack Quartet, PHACE Ensemble, Windscape, and ICE, and featured at prominent festivals such as the Conservatoire Américain de Fontainebleau (France), MultiPhonics Festival (Germany), Aranya Theater Festival (China), Vienna Summer Music Festival (Austria), and Avignon Festival (France).
+Yue’s compositions have been performed internationally by ensembles such as JACK Quartet, PHACE Ensemble, Windscape, and ICE, and featured at major festivals including the Conservatoire Américain de Fontainebleau (France), MultiPhonics Festival (Germany), Mixtur Festival (Spain), Aranya Theater Festival (China), the Vienna Summer Music Festival (Austria), and the Avignon Festival (France).
+Her works have received recognition, including the Ravel Composition Prize and the Manhattan String Quartet Prize.

 Contact